 The students will be challenged to read and write critically, participate in class discussion, and develop critical thinking skills.
 This course is especially recommended for the college-bound student.
 Students may elect to take one semester for 1⁄2 credit.

-AP WORLD HISTORY-HONORS 11-12 (1 CREDIT) The purpose of the AP World History course is to develop greater understanding of different cultures and societies and their interactions.
-The course includes synthesis and comparisons as well as change and continuity of major cultures in Africa, the Americas, Asia, and Europe within five major time periods -8000 BC to 600 AD, 600-1450, 1450-1750, 1750-1914, and 1914 - Present.
+AP WORLD HISTORY-HONORS 11-12 (1 CREDIT)

+The purpose of the AP World History course is to develop greater understanding of different cultures and societies and their interactions.
+The course includes cause and effect and comparisons as well as change and continuity of major cultures in Africa, the Americas, Asia, and Europe from 1200 CE to the present.
 AP World History is designed as an introductory college level survey course for those students seeking a rigorous program of study.
 As such, the reading and writing demands are significant and require a highly engaged and motivated student.
-Students successfully mastering the course material may earn college credit by passing the annually administered AP World History exam; the individual college or university determines how many, if any, credits will be granted for the AP exam score.
+Students may earn college credit by showing proficiency on the AP World History Exam; the individual college or university determines how many, if any, credits will be granted for the AP exam score.
 While students cannot be required to take the AP Exam it is strongly recommended that they plan to do so.